pyokagan/pycsdl2/docs/api/render.rst

    :type rect: :class:`SDL_Rect` or None
    :raises RuntimeError: If the rectangle could not be filled.

+.. function:: SDL_RenderCopy(renderer, texture, srcrect, dstrect)

+   Copies a portion of the texture to the current rendering target.

+   The texture is blended with the destination based on its blend mode set with :func:`SDL_SetTextureBlendMode`.

+   The texture color is affected based on its color modulation set by :func:`SDL_SetTextureColorMod`.

+   The texture alpha is affected based on its alpha modulation set by :func:`SDL_SetTextureAlphaMod`.

+   :param renderer: The rendering context.
+   :type renderer: :class:`SDL_Renderer`
+   :param texture: The source texture.
+   :type texture: :class:`SDL_Texture`
+   :param srcrect: The source rectangle, or None for the entire texture.
+   :type srcrect: :class:`SDL_Rect` buffer or None
+   :param dstrect: The destination rectangle, or None for the entire rendering
+                   target.
+The texture will be stretched to fill the given rectangle.
+   :type dstrect: :class:`SDL_Rect` buffer or None

 Updating the screen
 -------------------
 SDL's rendering functions operate on a backbuffer.
 Calling a rendering function